Information about the impact of COVID-19 (coronavirus) to telecom services in Northern Ireland, including digital TV services, such as Sky.

 Updates to our stores

-BT stores in Northern Ireland are closed.
+BT stores in Northern Ireland are now open.
 Check the BT storefinder to make sure your local store is open.

 BT Broadband usage policy